Leptogenesis, Fermion Masses and Mixings in a SUSY $SU(5)$ GUT with $D_{4}$ Flavor Symmetry: Numerical analysis and results

-Taking into account the fact that atmospheric angle is well determined experimentally as well as the fact that the range of $\sigma $ given in Eq. ( \ref{sk}) excludes the exact value of $n\pi $ with $n$ can be any integer, it is easy to deduce analytically that the $CP$ conserving values of $\delta _{CP}$ are not allowed which implies that the present model admits only the $CP$ violating values of $\delta _{CP}$.
+Taking into account the fact that atmospheric angle is well determined experimentally as well as the fact that the range of $\sigma $ given in eq. ( \ref{sk}) excludes the exact value of $n\pi $ with $n$ can be any integer, it is easy to deduce analytically that the $CP$ conserving values of $\delta _{CP}$ are not allowed which implies that the present model admits only the $CP$ violating values of $\delta _{CP}$. \begin{itemize} \item Neutrino masses from non-oscillatory experiments \end{itemize}